Miles Station

 Chris Hammann - Bass/Vocals

-Chris grew up in a small town in Central Illinois.
+Chris grew up in a small town in central Illinois.
 He began playing the bass at the age of 11.
-Chris comes from a very musical background.
-His dad played drums during the “Big Band” era and his brother currently plays drums professionally.
-Chris has played all types of music including rock, country, soul & funk.
-After the release of her album, Sometimes, Franke searched for a skilled bass player to help lead the band, and her prayers were answered when Chris called and inquired about the position.
-When not participating in his musical endeavors, Chris is working as a Financial Planner at Investment Planners, Inc. Chris lives in Carlinville, Illinois with his wife, Joan.
-They have two adult kids.
+Chris comes from a very musical background; his dad played drums during the Big Band era, and his brother currently plays drums professionally.
+Chris has played all types of music, including rock, country, soul, and funk.
+After the release of her album, Sometimes, Franke searched for a skilled bass player to help lead the band, and her prayers were answered when Chris called to inquire about the position.
+When not engaging in his musical endeavors, Chris works as a financial planner at Investment Planners, Inc. He lives in Carlinville, Illinois, with his wife, Joan.

 Jerry Price - Rhythm Guitar/Vocals